Iulian Hartig

-Iulian Hartig (born 11 October 1998) is a Romanian rugby union player.
+Iulian Hartig (also Harțig; born 11 October 1998) is a Romanian rugby union player.
 He played as a prop for professional SuperLiga club CSM București.

 Club career

 Hartig started playing rugby as a youth for Romanian club Clubul Sportiv Școlar nr.
 2 Baia Mare.
 In 2017 he was signed by Romanian SuperLiga side, CSM București.

 International career

 Hartig is also selected for Romania's national team, the Oaks, making his international debut at the 2019 Rugby Europe Championship in a match against Los Leones.